+Our Beginning

-Our Beginning In 2000, our founder had a vision of applying what have been fortunate enough to have worked with over 1,700 institutions since that time.
+In 2000, our founder had a vision of applying what he had developed in the newspaper industry to acquire new customers and duplicate it in the banking industry.
+Never did he envision we would have been fortunate enough to have worked with over 1,700 institutions since that time.